Structure Assisted NMF Methods for Separation of Degenerate Mixture Data with Application to NMR Spectroscopy: Introduction

-The paper is outlined as follows; In section 2, we shall review the essentials of NN approach, then we propose a new condition on the source signals motivated by NMR spectroscopy data.
-In section 3, we introduce the method.
-In section 4, we further illustrate our method with numerical examples including the processing of an experimental DOSY NMR data set.
-Section 5 is the conclusion.
+The paper is outlined as follows; In section 2, we shall review the essentials of NN approach, then we state the new dominant interval condition on the source signals motivated by NMR data, we also discuss two cases of degenerate mixing matrix.
+In section 3, we present the methods, the first method is based on the convex geometry and cluster structure the data; while the second approach belongs to NMF method where additional constraints are incorporated into the cost function to control the degeneracy of the mixing matrix.
+In section 4, we illustrate our method with numerical examples including the processing of an experimental DOSY NMR data set.
+Concluding remarks are in section 5.
 We shall use the following notations throughout the paper.
 The notation $A^j$ stands for the $j$-th column of matrix $A$, $S^j$ for the $j$-th column of matrix $S$, $X^j$ the $j$-th column of matrix $X$.
 While $S_j$ and $X_j$ are the $j$-th rows of matrix $S$ and $X$, or the $j$-th source and mixture, respectively.

-This work was partially supported by NSF-ADT grant DMS-0911277 and NSF grant DMS-0712881.
-The authors thank Professor A.J.
-Shaka and Dr. Hasan Celik for helpful discussions and their experimental NMR data.